Rating: ![]()

 To start with, although there are plenty of tie-ins to things that happen later in the Matsumoto-verse, the story is fairly self-contained.
 It's also rather inconclusive--it is, after all, an origin story--but there aren't a lot of characters that the viewer needs to know by reputation to appreciate.
 Unfortunately, knowing them by reputation is the main reason you'd bother watching.

 I have two problems with Maetel Legend.
 One is that I have trouble with Matsumoto-style space fantasy.
-Don't mistake it for science fiction or even space opera--the technology and sci- is there, but for the most part the sci-fi trappings just provide a different locale for a classic fairy-tale.
-Similarly, logic is frequently sacrificed for style or metaphor.
+Don't mistake it for science fiction, or even space opera--the technology and sci- is there, but for the most part the sci-fi trappings just provide a different locale for a classic fairy tale.
+As you might expect, logic is frequently sacrificed for style or metaphor.
 As long as you take it for what it is, this shouldn't be a big deal.

 A much bigger problem is that the story isn't put together well.
 It usually moves along briskly, and there are several dramatic peaks, but the drama is broken up by awkward lulls.
 Several times an abrupt scene change in the middle of what appeared to be buildup toward a climax left me wondering where we were and how we got there.
 Elsewhere there are rather large plot holes and a couple of scenes that don't make sense when they occur.
-If you only look at the broad metaphor of the story, or focus on individual scenes (mainly those between the Queen and her daughters), Maetel Legend is interesting and dramatic, but I have a real problem with the flow of everything in between.
+If you only look at the broad metaphor of the story, or focus on individual scenes (mainly those between the Queen and her daughters), Maetel Legend is interesting and dramatic, but there are big problems with the flow of everything in between.

 In the end, Maetel Legend is an interesting story about Maetel's past for fans of Galaxy Express 999 and its kin.
 For those who aren't, the story functions on its own, but it's just too poorly constructed for me to be able to recommend it unless you're very much in the mood for a tragic sci-fi fairy tale.

-The DVD isn't a particularly impressive production, but isn't bad either.
+USM's DVD isn't a particularly impressive production, but isn't bad either.
 It includes an unimpressive video transfer (it's rather harsh looking), Japanese and English stereo audio, and a subtitle track.
-Extras include a cheesy "trivia" game (really more of a memory game), "meet the cast", which is a short character description and video clip of each character (the actor and audio for both languages is included--nice touch), and a long biography of Leiji Matsumoto.
+Extras include a cheesy "trivia" game (really more of a memory game), "meet the cast," which consists of a short character description and video clip of each character (the actor and audio for both languages is included--nice touch), and a long biography of Leiji Matsumoto.

 All things considered, there is some fairly strong violent content.
 Appropriately rated 13+ by USM.